Dreams of Death

 "Gabriel," a voice sang from downstairs.
 "Where are you?"

 "What the fuck are you doing in my house?"
 The resentment in his voice was substantial.
-She had never heard her brother sound so cold before.
+She had never heard her brother sound so harsh before.

 "You took a huge chance coming here.
 Not to mention the disrespect-"